sinclairzx81/typebox/readme.md

 ### Rest Types

 Rest parameters are supported with `Type.Rest`.
 This function is used to extract interior type elements from tuples which enables them to compose with the JavaScript spread operator `...`.
-This type can be used for tuple concatination as well as for variadic functions.
+This type can be used for tuple concatenation as well as for variadic functions.

 ```typescript
 // TypeScript